 Did you know that children are not born with the capacity for self-control?
-Helping your child to regulate is one of the most important tasks in parenting and within ourselves.
-Emotional regulation and executive functioning skills are interlinked, so this blog will explain further.
+Helping your child regulate is one of the most critical tasks in parenting and within ourselves.
+Emotional regulation and executive functioning skills are interlinked, and I hope this blog will explain this further.

-Self-regulation is the capacity to manage emotions and behaviour in accordance with the demands of the situation.
-It is also our capacity to calm/self soothe when upset and furthermore be flexible to a change in an expectation or routine.
-It means your child can stay focused on their goal even though there may internal and external changes.
+Self-regulation is the capacity to manage emotions and behaviour following the demands of the situation.
+We can also calm/self-soothe when upset and be flexible to change an expectation or routine.
+Your child can stay focused on their goal despite internal and external changes.

-Self-control/regulation takes time.
-If you are a parent of a toddler, tantrums and ” big feelings” are all part of this.
-It develops over the years ( with some saying that the brain is fully adult at 24).
-Mostly the biggest changes occur between 3-7 years and then again in adolescence.
-During adolescence, the brain “rewires itself”, especially in the areas of the pre-frontal cortex.
+Self-regulation and executive functioning skills develop over the years (some say that the brain is fully adult at 24).
+Mainly the most significant changes occur between 3-7 years and adolescence.
+The brain “rewires itself” during adolescence, especially in the prefrontal cortex areas.
 This is the last region of the brain to mature.

-Why is Emotional Regulation so difficult in Children?.
+Why is Emotional Regulation so complex in Children?

 When babies are born, their brains are not yet well developed.
-We can think of their brains developing as if they are building a house. ( Downstairs and upstairs).
-They are learning to develop the upstairs brain and in particular certain skills called executive functioning skills.
+We can think of their brains developing as building a house. ( downstairs and upstairs).
+They are learning to create the upstairs brain and, in particular, specific skills called executive functioning skills.
 They are housed in the prefrontal cortex.
 Often emotional regulation and executive functioning skills are seen as separate entities.
-The image below demonstrates the development of the cortex ( the blue colour):
+The image below demonstrates the development of the cortex (the blue colour):

-However, our ability to think clearly and put the executive function into action is directly related to what we feel and how intensely we feel it.
-If we become dysregulated in our emotions, our executive functions skills will be impaired.
-When we are really stressed out or upset, the prefrontal cortex shuts down and no longer works with the rest of the brain.
-We subsequently lose the capacity to problem solve.
-During these times, it is pointless to reason with your child, wait, and discuss it later.
-Keep in mind Dr. Bruce Perry’s 3 R’s.
+However, our ability to think clearly and put the executive function into action directly relates to what we feel and how intensely we feel.
+If we become dysregulated in our emotions, it will impair our administrative function skills.
+When stressed or upset, the prefrontal cortex shuts down and no longer works with the rest of the brain.
+We subsequently lose the capacity to problem-solve.
+It is pointless to reason with your child, wait, and discuss it later during these times.
+Keep in mind Dr Bruce Perry’s 3 Rs.